ergo-services/ergo/README.md

 ### Multinode ###

- This feature allows create two or more nodes within single running instance.
+ This feature allows create two or more nodes within a single running instance.
 The only needs is specify the different set of options for creating nodes (such as: node name, empd port number, secret cookie).
 You may also want to use this feature to create 'proxy'-node between some clusters.
  See [Quick examples](#quick-examples) for more details